Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Other types of models and open problems

 \section{Other types of models and open problems}

-\subsection{Non homogeneous models}
+\subsection{Non--homogeneous models}

-All the models presented so far are homogeneous, in the sense that whenever one infectious individual meets someone else, anyone in the population has the same chance to be met, and to be possibly infected if he/she was susceptible (with the exception of the previous section, where the susceptibility of the various individuals plays a role in that choice, but it does not contradict the homogeneity).
+All the models presented so far are homogeneous, in the sense that whenever one infectious individual meets someone else, anyone in the population has the same chance to be met, and to be possibly infected if he/she was susceptible (with the exception of the multipatch model of Section~\ref{multipatch} and of the last section, where the susceptibility of the various individuals plays a role in that choice, but it does not contradict the homogeneity).
 There are many reasons why this is not realistic, and we shall indicate several attempts to correct the homogeneous model, and make the epidemic models more realistic.
 However, the reader should realize that too complicated models may not be really useful, among other reasons because they involve too many parameters, which might not be easy to estimate.

 A first complexification of the above models is to distribute the population into age groups.
 This is quite reasonable concerning the Covid -- 19 epidemic, since the proportion of severe cases and deaths among those who catch the disease depends very much upon the age.
 This is not too difficult to implement, provided one can exploit informations about the contact rates between those age groups, which might be found in the sociology literature.
 Also, in several countries data concerning the numbers of hospitalized patients, those in intensive care units, and those who die, are available by age class.
 Note however that the health condition of the patients (and their weight) is almost as important as their age.